 From Singapore, it usually takes about 4 hours to get to Melaka Sentral.
-Bus fares range from 17 – 25 SGD.
-Three of the most popular bus lines are 707, KKKL Express and Delima.

 I only tried taking the bus from Melaka Sentral to Ocean Mall and vice versa so I really can’t comment on the bus system.
-To go around the UNESCO World Heritage City, you can either walk, take a trishaw or rent a bicycle.
+To go to the UNESCO World Heritage City, you can either walk, take a trishaw or rent a bicycle.
 The trishaws here are more pimped up than the ones I saw in Penang.
 Although I didn’t get to try one, I’m sure it’ll be quite an experience to ride in a Frozen-themed trishaw with blaring music and blinding lights to take you around the city. 😉 Since I’m not quite sure about my biking skills, I chose to walk while my dorm mates rented their own bikes.
 Bicycles can be easily rented in hostels.

 Melaka River Cruise will take you past historical buildings, old warehouses, churches and villages for 45 minutes.
 It comes with a live commentary on Melaka’s history.
 The river cruise departs from the Muara Jetty next to Quayside Heritage Centre.

 Since I was on a budget backpacking trip around Southeast Asia that time, I booked a budget dorm near the riverside for RM 15 per night.

 Victors Guest House